deta/cloud-docs/docs/drive/sdk.md

 ### Get

-`Get` retreives a file from a drive by its name.
+`Get` retrieves a file from a drive by its name.

 <Tabs
   groupId="preferred-language"